The Truth About Tomatoes and Canine Companions

 In conclusion, my fellow dog lovers, the answer to “Can dogs eat tomatoes” is a qualified yes – with some important caveats.
 By following these guidelines and exercising caution, you can safely share the joys of this summer fruit with your four-legged friend.

 Remember, every dog is unique, and what works for one may not suit another.
-Always introduce new foods gradually, and when in doubt, consult your trusted veterinarian.
+Always introduce new foods gradually, and consult your trusted veterinarian.
 They’re the best resource for guidance on your dog’s specific dietary needs.

 Sláinte to you and your canine companions, and may your summer be filled with safe and healthy treats for all!